-She and Rebecca Moore Howard are principal researchers in the Citation Project, a collaborative, multi-site, data-based study of college students’ use of research sources, and they are at work on a book exploring the first phase of their research, Struggling with Sources, under contract with Parlor Press.
-She and Tricia Serviss are also editing a collection of essays on research building on or parallel to Citation Project research (tentatively titled Researching Research: Transcontextual Methods for Understanding Student Source Use), and with Barbara D’Angelo, Barry Maid, and Janice Walker she is editing a collection on Information Literacy (Not Just for Librarians: Issues in Information Literacy)ee “Publications” for details]
+She, Rebecca Moore Howard, and Tricia Serviss, are principal researchers in the Citation Project, a collaborative, multi-site, data-based study of college students’ use of research sources.
+With Howard she is at work on a book exploring the first phase of their research, Struggling with Sources, under contract with Parlor Press.
+She and Serviss are editing a collection of essays on research building on or parallel to Citation Project research (tentatively titled Researching Research: Transcontextual Methods for Understanding Student Source Use), and with Barbara D’Angelo, Barry Maid, and Janice Walker she is editing a collection on Information Literacy (Not Just for Librarians: Issues in Information Literacy (see “Publications” for details]

 Sandra says that what drives all of her work is the desire to learn to teach students how to write effectively, correctly, and creatively for many audiences including themselves.
 She is also interested in tracking the habits of mind we teach and model in and outside of the classroom, and the behaviors we unintentionally reinforce when we think we are teaching something else.